xrb92/DKRL/README.md

 Pre-trained embeddings for entity/relation/word are optional.
 We update both Structure-based Representations and Description-based Representations in this version.
 We can also fix Structure-based Representations pre-trained by other models and only update Description-based Representations.

+FB15k is published by the author of the paper "Translating Embeddings for Modeling Multi-relational Data (2013)."
+<a href="http://www.baidu.com" style="color:red;">内容</a>

 ===== CITE =====

 If you use the code, you should cite the following paper: